How To Hang Spectrum King LED Grow Lights

 - Phoenix 600W Rouge: 12-18”

 If you choose to adjust the height of the lights, the diagram below can help you to understand how it’s going to affect the light’s intensity.

 Placement of Lights

-Lighting fixtures work best when shared.
+Also remember that lighting fixtures work best when shared.
 By placing lights in close proximity to each other, plants that would otherwise be on the periphery receive more light from both lamps, thereby increasing their productivity in what is known as cross illumination.
-Please review the footprint that works best for your application of light.

 Warning: burning sulfur in your garden is not recommended when using LED lighting as it eats away at the substrate and will shorten their life span and will void your product warranty.
 IP65 rated fixtures can keep water and moisture out but burned sulfur gas eats away at the seals and get inside the fixtures where it destroys the LED's themselves over time.
 Spectrum King LED is not responsible for sulfur damage to our products.